pyurbans/urbans/README.md

 ```

 ## License
 This repository is using the Apache 2.0 license that is listed in the repo.
-Please take at [`LICENSE`](https://github.com/urbamt/urbamt/blob/master/LICENSE) look as you wish.
+Please take a look at [`LICENSE`](https://github.com/urbamt/urbamt/blob/master/LICENSE) as you wish.

 ## BibTeX
 If you wish to cite the framework feel free to use this (but only if you loved it 😊):